My Vaginismus Doesn’t Stop Me From Feeling Pleasure

 AdvertisementADVERTISEMENT

 Mery’s experience is all too common.
-It’s estimated that 10% to 20% of people with vulvas in Australia will develop chronic vulvovaginal pain at some point in their lifetime, although experts aren’t sure of the exact number, mainly because women’s pain is often downplayed and overlooked.
-Experts believe it’s a relatively common condition, and there are many explanations for why this could be happening to someone, from ageing to psychological problems from past trauma to hormonal shifts and more.
+It’s estimated that one in ten women in the UK experience some kind of pain whenever they have sex.
+Experts believe that chronic vulvovaginal pain is a relatively common condition, and there are many explanations for why this could be happening to someone, from ageing to psychological problems from past trauma to hormonal shifts and more.

 That day, Mery was handed a pamphlet with info about her new diagnoses and sent on her way.
 “I was quivering and shaking”, she says. “[The doctor] told me, you're going to have a miserable sex life.”